GanOnsauce/LiverDestroyer/README.md

 # Instructions on how to use:

+0. Open the website
-1. At the top right, click MoreMore.
+1. At the top right, click More.
 2. Click More Tools.
 3. Click Create shortcut.
 4. Name it Mario.exe